OthankQ/100-days-of-code/r1-log.md

 ### R2D42

 More on Swift functions syntax.
 Returning an optional with a function then unwrapping it with an optional binding.
 Taking a look at SwiftUI.
 The syntax reminds me of React a little bit.

+### R2D43

+Made my first 'view' with Swift UI following @CodeWithChris tutorial.
+Unfortunately, because I don't have access to MacOS 10.15 Catalina yet, I'm getting by with Xcode playground at the moment.
+Learned about closure in Swift.